-The first thing you should understand is that good music is entirely subjective.
+The first thing you should understand is that good music and good artists are entirely subjective.
 You might be making music right now that’s not good to you, not good to most people, but good in someone’s opinion.

-What makes music good or bad depends on the listener's ear, their preference, and their life experiences.
+What makes an artist good or bad depends on the listener's ear, their preference, and their life experiences.
 Some of the technically greatest songs can be absolute garbage to someone who doesn’t have a taste for it.

 With that being said, it’s possible to better your sound to the point where most people who enjoy your style of music will consider it good music.